serverdensity/sd-agent-core-plugins/dns_check/README.md

 # Installation

-The DNS check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on any host from which you want to probe your DNS servers.
+The DNS check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=dns).
+To install the dns check install the `sd-agent-dns` package.

 Though many metrics-oriented checks are best run on the same host(s) as the monitored service, you may want to run this status-oriented check from hosts that do not run the monitored DNS services.

-If you need the newest version of the DNS check, install the `dd-check-dns` package; this package's check will override the one packaged with the Agent.
-See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 # Configuration